bafarris/poli179/README.md

 ### Pre-Processing

+- Loaded both datasets
+- Calculated and added average sentiment score for each row in the human coder dataset
 - Tokenized the text
 - Removed non-alphanumeric words and stop words
 - Replaced missing values with empty strings